 This course requires substantial out-of-class homework and study.
 Expect to spend at least 8 hours of out-of-class time each week mastering this difficult material.

-I encourage group collaboration on individual assignments: using the course chat or creating online chat-room study groups to discuss the approach and understand the problem is encouraged.
+I encourage group collaboration on individual assignments: creating study groups or online chat-rooms to discuss the approach and understand the problem is an acceptable and encouraged methodology.
 The write-up, programming, and actual solutions must be your individual work.
-If you represent someone else's work as your own, you are committing plagiarism (see below).
+If you represent someone else's work as your own, you are committing plagiarism.

 You may submit a homework as many times as you like, with the latest assignment received before grading being the only one considered for a grade.
-Please submit something before the deadline, even if it is only your name, so that you do not fail the course (see below).
-You can then continue to work on your assignment as desired up until it is graded.
-Submission may close at the assignment due date: assignments first received after submission closes will receive a score of zero and may result in course failure.
+Please submit something before the deadline, even if it is only your name—you can then continue to work on your assignment as desired up until they are graded.

 Assignments will be graded for having been turned in and having made a reasonable effort, as well as for a reasonable degree of correctness.

-You will be assigned a substantial course project around week three, which will continue throughout the latter part of the quarter.
+There will be a substantial course project starting at about week three.
 This project may be completed individually or in groups of 2-4 as desired.

-Cheating on homework or the project will result in a score of zero on the affected material, and will be reported to appropriate PSU authorities.
+Cheating on homework or the project will result in a grade of zero on the affected material, and will be reported to appropriate authorities.
 Plagiarism is a form of cheating.
 Please do not let me catch you plagiarizing.

 If you use code, ideas, or text authored by someone else, cite them.
 It is OK to get help from external sources of knowledge, but citation is mandatory.